 From the beginning of the COVID-19 pandemic, MSA has been and continues to be prepared to provide PPE, training, and resources to help keep first responders safe.

 MSA lines of products appropriate for this funding include:

 - Air-Purifying Respirators: Elastomeric full and half-mask respirators have many benefits, including lower total cost of ownership, reduction in storage space, and flexibility in protection.

-- The new Advantage 290 half-mask respirator does not have an exhalation valve, so it provides protection for the wearer while also filtering the wearer’s exhaled breath – reducing the likelihood of contaminating the surround area or spreading viral particles to others.
+- The new Advantage 900 half-mask respirator features the addition of a speaking diaphragm to help improve communication between wearer and others.
+It does not have an exhalation valve, so it provides protection for the wearer while also filtering the wearer’s exhaled breath – reducing the likelihood of contaminating the surround area or spreading viral particles to others.

 - The G1 facepiece is ideal for a variety of respiratory needs – including emergency and pandemic response.
 With both twin and single cartridge adapter options, it transforms from SCBA use to an air-purifying respirator which is compatible with a variety of respiratory cartridges, including N95 and P100 filtration.

 - Gas Detection: Includes area monitoring, multigas detectors, and web-based software to help protect against flammable and toxic gases.